HendrikHoetker/OutlookItemTransfer/README.md

 The method nativeToJava will return a List of OutlookItem: List<OutlookItem>.
 Each item represents one dragged item from Outlook.

 ### OutlookItem
 The OutlookItem is representing one single item dragged from Outlook.
 The OutlookItem provides
 * the filename to the file (as given by outlook)
 * a byte[] to the contents of the file dragged from Outlook.

 ### Internals
 The dragged item from outlook is provided as IStorage object.
 IStorage is similar to a file system directory containing further IStorage objects (sub directories) as well as IStream objects representing files.

 The internal structure is called CompoundObject where an IStorage is represented by an CompoundStorage, an IStream by an CompoundStream.
 Hint: I added a CompoundRoot to indicate the file system's root directory.
 Outlook provides an IStorage as root object.

+Outlook provides a virtual file system of IStorages and IStreams which are 1:1 represented in a tree of CompoundStorage and CompoundStreams.

+The data of the IStream is extracted and stored at each CompoundStream object.

+The .MSG file is nothing else than a binary dump of the virtual file system plus some header informations.
+This is the same also for other Office files (.XLS, .DOC, etc.).

+The resulting virtual file system is actually written using the Apache POI library and the byte stream is extracted.

+In the end the implementation could be simplified by removing the Compound* objects and directly writing the information to the Apache POI library.
+Intention was here to have a 1:1 representation of the dragged object in memory for further analyzes.
+One could use CompoundRoot.toString() to dump the initially provided IStorage data to a String.